 For this recipe today, we're adding Oreo cookies, of course.

 It's all in the layers.
-As in a layer of cookie crust, a distinct cheesecake layer, a top layer of chopped Oreo cookies with chocolate ganache.
+As in a layer of cookie crust, a distinct cheesecake layer, and a top layer of chopped Oreo cookies with chocolate ganache.

 I like to have a creamy cheesecake layer flanked by the base and topping made with Oreos that's why I don't mix the filling all together with the chopped cookies - but I carefully sink the cookie pieces on top until they are barely covered with the cheese mixture.